The "Dillon Mini Vee" GT Pro / Mini GT Racing V-bottom

 About the Plans: I am not a naval architect, or an engineer, or even a draftsman.

 I am a forester by education, a furniture-maker by profession, and a boat-builder, sailor and racer by inclination.

 I have built a number of boats over the last 40 years or so: from the 8-foot hydroplane I built when I was 14-years-old, to the 10-foot and 21-foot sailboats I built in the 1990s, and several more boats since then, including a bunch of tunnel and v-bottom raceboats.

 I have drawn these plans on my computer.
 As such, they are not, and do not resemble, an architect's blueprints.

 Most architects have high end computers controlled with work order software and lots of RAM and memory for their work.

 I also do not have the capability to print out full size drawings.
 However, it is not difficult for the builder to expand these drawings full-size, right on the plywood.
 There are no difficult curves to draw.
 All you need is the patience to do an accurate job.
 And that patience will serve you well thoughout the building process.

-The plans package, available via email or postal mail, includes twelve measured drawings; a scantling list; and some notes on wood and other materials and hardware needed to complete your boat.
+The plans package, available via direct download or by postal mail, includes twelve measured drawings; a scantling list; and some notes on wood and other materials and hardware needed to complete your boat.
 Also, you will have access to my web-based construction notes (see link below), including more than 60 photos which will guide you through the entire building process.
 And, I will be just an email away if you have questions.